austinseraphin/motion-accessibility/README.md

 end
 ```

-Or, to set it in an instance of a viewyou can do this.
+Or, to set it in an instance of a view you can do this.

 ```
 view=UIView.alloc.init